Dimitrios Katsivelis

-Dimitrios Katsivelis (alternate spelling: Dimitris) (Greek: Δημήτρης Κατσίβελης; born October 1, 1991) is a Greek professional basketball player for AEK Athens of the Greek Basketball League and the Basketball Champions League.
+Dimitrios Katsivelis (alternate spelling: Dimitris) (Greek: Δημήτρης Κατσίβελης; born October 1, 1991) is a Greek professional basketball player for AEK Athens of the Greek Basketball League.
 He is a 1.98 m tall, 96 kg point guard.

 Professional career

 Katsivelis started his career playing at the semi-professional level (the 3rd-tier level of Greek basketball) with Mantoulidis in the Greek B League.

 He began his professional career when he signed with the Greek League club Olympiacos Piraeus in 2010.
 With Olympiacos, he won the EuroLeague and Greek League championships, in 2012.
 With Olympiacos, he also won the 2012–13 season championship of the EuroLeague, and the Greek League championship in 2015.

 On August 5, 2015, he signed with AEK Athens.
 He moved to the Kazakh club Astana, of the VTB United League, for the 2016–17 season.

 On July 1, 2018, Katsivelis was announced by Promitheas Patras, where he subsequently spent two seasons.
 He averaged 3.7 points, 2.2 rebounds and 1.1 assists per game in the shortened 2019-2020 campaign.

 On August 8, 2020, he agreed to return to AEK.

 On July 24, 2021, Katsivelis moved to Peristeri.
 On April 18, 2022, he was suspended for the rest of the season, along with teammate Linos Chrysikopoulos, after they both fell out of favor with the club's new head coach Milan Tomić.
 In 17 league games, he averaged 6.7 points, 2.1 rebounds and 3 assists per contest.

 On August 25, 2022, Katsivelis signed with Kolossos Rodou, reuniting with both Chrysikopoulos and his Astana coach Ilias Papatheodorou.
 In 24 games, he averaged 7.6 points, 3.7 rebounds, 3.8 assists and 1.5 steals, playing around 26 minutes per contest.

 On June 30, 2023, Katsivelis returned to Thessaloniki for Aris.

 On June 28, 2024, Katsivelis returned to PAOK, and was named the team's captain.

 On July 4, 2025, Katsivelis returned Athens for a third stint with AEK Athens, signing a two year contract.